 • Maple Syrup.
 Just a touch, to balance out the savoury elements in this vinaigrette.

 • Fresh Garlic.
-I like to grate or microplane it into the marinade so no chopping or blending is required to make the dressing.
+I like to grate or microplane it into the marinade, so no chopping or blending is required to make the dressing.

 • Fresh Ginger.
 For a little bit of a kick.

-To garnish the dish, we’ll top with:
+To garnish the dish, we’ll top it with:

 • Scallions.
 Slice the green part of the scallion on the diagonal to create a beautiful and flavourful garnish.

 • White Sesame Seeds.
-Toast them then top for nutty flavour and crunch.
+Toast them, then top for nutty flavour and crunch.

 • Jalapeño.
 Thinly sliced, they add a nice bit of heat to this dish.
 Optional, but recommended!